skarra/ASynK/README-google-oauth.md

 Step 3.
 Authentication
 -

+Note you still need to give your username, but not your password.
+Instead you need to tell ASynK where to find the credentials JSON you saved in step 2 above.
+In the interest of time I have hacked so that you can reuse your earlier method of authentication via `~/.betrc/` or entering it via command line.

     username: your gmail username
     password: the path to your credentials json you downloaded in step 2

-You can use netrc or keyboard input. `--gcuser` and `--gcpw` commandline flags are not currently working
+Note `--gcuser` and `--gcpw` commandline flags are not currently working

+For e.g. Here is the extract from my ~/.netrc for one of the profiles.

+    machine gc_testbbgc
+    	login karra.etc
+    	password ~/.asynk/karra.etc.json

+Note that the password is not really a password but the location of the credentials json.
+If you choose not to use the netrc file, you can enter the above data from the keyboard as well when ASynK will prompt you.

 Step 4.
 You will have to install some additional python packages.
 For e.g.
 -